 It’s not enough just to install security software, however.
 You need to keep it up to date so that it remains effective against new and emerging threats.
 This applies to all of your other software too.
 The latest Windows operating systems are pretty good at automatically installing updates to keep you safe, but you need to make sure that this feature is turned on.

 Other software may not be quite so good at keeping itself up to date.
 When was your office software or your accounting package last updated, for example?
 Cyber criminals seek out unpatched flaws in all kinds of software and look to exploit them, so keeping your systems up to date is vital.
 Most programs will have a feature allowing you to check whether an update is available, or you can go to the developer’s website for the latest versions.

 Password security is important too.
-Ensure that you enforce the use of strong passwords – minimum eight characters long and using a mix of alphanumeric characters – and educate people not to recycle passwords across different login accounts.
+Ensure that you enforce the use of strong passwords – a minimum of eight characters long and using a mix of alphanumeric characters – and educate people not to recycle passwords across different login accounts.
 If they have to remember passwords for multiple systems and services, then consider using a password manager program.

 You should also look at using multi-factor authentication where available.
 This can involve verifying a login via a mobile device, biometric system or hardware token rather than just relying upon a user ID and password.
 Many cloud providers now provide extra options of this type to help you to keep your business systems secure.

 It’s a good idea to have a cyber security policy in place so that your employees know what their responsibilities are with regard to computer systems.
-This should also set out rules for personal use of the internet on work systems.
+This should also set out rules for the personal use of the internet on work systems.
 This can also help you to avoid the threat of ‘shadow IT’ where people install unauthorised software to help with their work, using an unauthorised cloud storage service to transfer files to work on at home, for example.